|Perpetration-Induced Traumatic Stress

 to prison, and that may indeed be the case, but PITS is another possible interpretation.

-from World War I as caused by desires for compensation, and were quite cruel in their "treatment."
-This deserves
+World War I as caused by desires for compensation, and were quite cruel in their "treatment."
+This deserves exploration

-overcome by a most peculiar state of mind.
+by a most peculiar state of mind.
 I became very irritable, nervous, and excited.
-I felt a disinclination to work,
+I felt a disinclination to work, although I

-although I was in the tailoring shop at the time and had hitherto thoroughly enjoyed this work.
-I could no longer eat and
+was in the tailoring shop at the time and had hitherto thoroughly enjoyed this work.
+I could no longer eat and I brought

-fallen at once into a deep and almost dreamless sleep.
-I had to get out of bed and walk round my cell, and was unable
+at once into a deep and almost dreamless sleep.
+I had to get out of bed and walk round my cell, and was unable to lie

-to lie still.
-Then I would sink exhausted on to the bed and fall asleep, only to wake again after a short time bathed in
+still.
+Then I would sink exhausted on to the bed and fall asleep, only to wake again after a short time bathed in sweat

 The hours of darkness became a torment.
 Night after night I heard the clocks strike the hour.
 As morning approached,